-Map view helps plan in-person activities.
-It can help you decide the most convenient location for a meeting.
-Using the turf cutter, you can save people from a map to a list.
-Lists can be used to print walk sheets for door-to-door canvassing as well as other actions.
-A person's primary address is used to place her on a map.
+Map view helps with planning in-person activities.
+Using the turf cutter in map view, you can quickly save people from a map to a list.
+Lists can be used to print walk sheets for door-to-door canvassing, as well as other actions.
+A person's primary address is used to place them on a map.

 Slider: the slider allows you to zoom from a global map to street-view.

 Filter: the filter icon allows you to filter in real-time.
 Clusters will reload dynamically.
 In point view, any turf cut will remain and the new results will display within the turfs you created.

 When viewing a list as a map, you do not have the option to filter people.
 In a list's map view, the address accuracy dropdown is below the map rather than above it.